Truncation of Character String Arguments

 An attempt to pass a number larger than 99 or smaller than -99 would result in a loss of significant digits.

-Any fractional numeric data that is passed or returned that does not fit as it is being assigned is rounded according to the Teradata rounding rules.
-For more information on rounding, see Teradata Vantage™ - Data Types and Literals, B035-1143.
+Any fractional numeric data that is passed or returned that does not fit as it is being assigned is rounded according to Teradata Database rounding rules.
+For more information on rounding, see “Decimal/Numeric Data Types" in Teradata Vantage™ - Data Types and Literals, B035-1143.